 Listen to the views of others and show sensitivity towards others.

 Developing a good relationship with other student.
 This has been really useful as it often highlights research relevant to SCAS which we may have not identified ourselves.
 I have also acted with initiative to ensure colleagues have easy access to necessary research.
-Included – liaising with seniors to unlock password protected research.
+Including – liaising with seniors to unlock password protected research.
 Additionally, after multiple requests from colleagues asking for me to show them how to access research, I produced and disseminated an instruction sheet.
 This was well received and for many colleagues, this was the first time they had received this training.
 They felt this would be useful in the future, as it made accessing research articles much more efficient.
 I also took on the task of organising, updating and revamping a research log.
 This involved filling gaps in information and checking for irregularities in information by cross referencing existing information.
 This highlighted a few inconsistencies in information which I was able to correct.
 This process also displayed making effective decisions, as I has to format the spread sheet in a clear and organised manner.
 I received good feedback from the senior who said “Thanks for your work, it looks great – I know you have done a lot of work over the last few months to get it into this shape!”.

 Research updates